A proof for a conjecture of Gyarfas, Lehel, Sarkozy and Schelp on Berge-cycles: Abstract

 \section{Abstract}

 \rm{} It has been conjectured that for any fixed $r\geq 2$ and sufficiently large $n$, there is a monochromatic Hamiltonian Berge-cycle in every $(r-1)$-coloring of the edges of $K_{n}^{r}$, the complete $r$-uniform hypergraph on $n$ vertices.
-In this paper, we give a proof for the case when $r\geq 5$.
-Together with the previously known results, this gives a positive answer to this conjecture.
+In this paper we prove this conjecture.

-{ { Keywords:} monochromatic Hamiltonian Berge-cycle, colored complete uniform hypergraphs.}\\ { AMS subject classification: 05C65, 05C55, 05D10.}
+{ { Keywords:} Monochromatic Hamiltonian Berge-cycle, Colored complete uniform hypergraphs.}\\ { AMS subject classification: 05C65, 05C45, 05D10.}